McLavish/telegramBot/README.md

 # Telegram Bot

-A GTP-2 1.5b chatbot on telegram with persistent sessions.
+A GTP-2 1.5b chatbot for Telegram with persistent sessions.

 his project was made to test the GTP-2 1.5b model using Google Colaboratory and Telegram APIs.
 It works like a chatbot by tricking the model into completing a conversation and parsing the output.